• Recipes

 Recipe

-decorated french toast cake on a cake stand
+French toast cake with yogurt and berries on a white cake stand.

 Author: Lori Rasmussen, My Quiet Kitchen